💶 2026 Edition

 Car Insurance Costs in Luxembourg:

-Not marketing ranges.
-Granular estimates by bonus-malus degree, coverage level and driver situation — so you know what to expect before you call an agent.
+Granular price estimates by bonus-malus degree, coverage level and driver situation, so you know exactly what to expect before you call an agent.

 RC Only (Third Party)